-What does TOG mean in a baby sleep bag?
+What does TOG mean in a baby's sleep bag?

 Dressing baby for sleep

-If you’re swaddling your baby, keep in mind the number of times your baby is wrapped with the swaddling blanket or product to determine how many layers to dress baby in while sleeping.
-For more information about swaddling, check out this article.
+If you’re swaddling your baby, keep in mind the number of times your baby is wrapped with the swaddling blanket or product to determine how many layers to dress your baby in while sleeping.

 You can also double up on layers.
 For example: